comparaonline/event-streamer/README.md

 This is a wrap of [kafka-node](https://www.npmjs.com/package/kafka-node) simplifying connection, errors and topic with subject (event name, event code).

+This library is not intended to consume two different clusters at the same time, but you can produce in two or more clusters at the same time.

 ## Installation

 yarn: